erikng/gnes/README.md

 OPTIONS
      The options are as follows:

-     -debug
-             Optional: Returns all found bundle identifiers and types.
-Can be combined with optional output

      -dump
+             Optional: Returns requested data.
+Must be combined with sub-option.
+Can be combined with some optional outputs
-             Optional: Returns all found bundle identifiers and their data.
-Can be combined with optional output
+                -all: Returns all found bundle identifier and their data.
+Can be combined with -stdout-json, -stdout-raw, -stdout-xml and None
+                -identifiers: Returns all found bundle identifier.
+Can be combined with -stdout-json, -stdout-raw, -stdout-xml and None
+                -raw: Returns all found data directly from NEConfiguration.
+Can be combined with -stdout-raw and None

      -identifier
              Required: The bundle identifier of the network extension to query

      -type
-             Required: The type of network extension you are querying.
-Needed when an application installs multiple network extensions with the same bundle identifier
+             Required: The type of the network extension to query.
+Needed due to multiple network extensions utilizing the same bundle identifier
-                "contentFilter", "dnsProxy", "vpn"
+                Allowed values: "contentFilter", "dnsProxy", "vpn"

      output
             Optional: Specific output formats:
-                -stdout-enabled -stdout-json -stdout-raw -stdout-xml
+                -stdout-enabled: Returns Network Extensions enabled status
+                -stdout-json: Returns Network Extension(s) data in JSON format
+                -stdout-raw: Returns Network Extension(s) data in raw Swift format
+                -stdout-xml: Returns Network Extension(s) data in PLIST format None passed: Returns standard Network Extension(s) data in Swift printed format
 ```

 # Examples